 Take a wide step forward with the left foot, place both hands flat on the floor at least eighteen inches apart in front of the left toe, fingers open and pointed directly front,

 right leg perfectly straight, extended straight back.
 Swing the right leg up and over and follow it with the left leg, and when you come down bring down the left leg first, then

+the right leg, bringing the left knee close up to the chest.
 Do not kick hard or you will go over.

 How to do a hand stand while standing near a wall.

 Advance whichever foot comes natural to you to do this act (people are right and left footed as well as right and left handed); let us say your right foot.
 Stand facing the wall